strategist922/nt2/README.rst

 --------------------
 About **NT**:sup:`2`
 --------------------

+**DISCLAIMER**

+**NT**:sup:`2` was a research project that spanned 10 years.
+It produced more than a dozen of research papers and sprout a lot of novel ideas based on the research work of Joel Falcou, Jean-Thierry Lapresté, Pierre Estérie, Antoine Tran Tan and Ian Masliah.
+It is however slowly shifted to new projects:

+ - If you use it for the old Boost.SIMD implementation which is soon to be deprecated, you may want to start migrating to the new version at https://github.com/NumScale/boost.simd
+ - If you use it for its actual Matlab like syntax, feel free to use it and report issues.

 The **Numerical Template Toolbox** (**NT**:sup:`2`) is an Open Source C++ library aimed at simplifying the development, debugging and optimization of high-performance computing applications by providing a **Matlab** like syntax that eases the transition